 If your child has an eating disorder, then Thanksgiving may be the most stressful holiday of the year.
-The entire holiday is focused on food – to the point at which the main images of the holiday are all food items!
+The entire holiday is focused on food!
+Even the holiday’s mascot – a turkey – is food.

 An outdoor activity may help the whole family relieve holiday stress.
 Being in nature is very soothing, and it allows time for everyone to chat lightly about non-food topics.
 Choose an easy, relaxing hiking trail, or even a large park, beach or lake, that you can spend a few hours walking around.
 This is not a hike designed to burn off calories or work up an appetite.
 It’s a walk to connect with nature and with each other.